 If you work in any kind of tech-focused field, particularly one involved application development, you need a comprehensive relational database management system (RDBMS).
 An RDBMS will allow you to read, update, and organize all of your backend data across a wide range of programming languages.

 The market for RDBMS products has grown exponentially in recent years and is now worth a staggering $40 billion, as companies of all stripes realize its importance.
 The two platforms that have the lion’s share of this market are SQL, owned by Microsoft, and MySQL, an open-source database.
+When using MySQL we recommend the most comprehensive MySQL editor – GUI tool for database development, management, and administration.

 As such, the MySQL vs SQL Server debate is hotly contested and ever-changing.
 If you’re one of the countless people who are unsure which one is right for you, we’ve got you covered.
 Read this handy guide to the pros and cons of MySQL and SQL.